Engage your students in math and real-world problem-solving

 Graduate certificate programs are non-degree programs in which certificates are issued upon completion of a series of courses in a specific area.
 Walden’s graduate certificate programs should not be confused with teacher certification programs and/or endorsements.
-Individuals seeking to meet teacher certification requirements must speak with an enrollment advisor.
+Individuals seeking to meet teacher certification requirements must speak with an Enrollment Specialist.

 After the first course, you can take one course at a time, earn your degree faster by taking two courses at once, or choose a combination of the two throughout the program to fit your changing needs.

 - 15 total semester credits

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an Enrollment Specialist at 855-646-5286.

 Credits from this program may be applied toward Walden’s MS in Education.

 Learning and Teaching Mathematics